Woburn Sands Area Bottles

 Woburn Sands flagon

-Close-up of the small version
+Close-up of the smaller version

-The full story of Down & Needham can be found on another page on this website.
-They were wine and spirit dealers who were also agents for Phipps Brewery in Northampton, and then also branched out into running a few pubs.
-Their premises at the top of Russell Street were known as “The Eagle Malting”, and is still a wine and spirit merchants today.
-Both the examples of flagon I have seen read “DOWN & NEEDHAM WINE & SPIRIT MERCHANTS WOBURN SANDS” and are printed in blue, which is quite unusual.
-There is a 1/4 gallon size, with the blue print on face of flagon, and also a 1/2 gallon size with the blue print on a white background on the shoulder of the flagon.
-Both made by Buchan, Portobello Edinburgh.
-Very few examples of these blue print flagons still exist, I know of six in total.
+After 1891, William Needham went into partnership with Frederick Down, after the death of Frederick’s brother and original business partner, Henry.
+Down & Needham became wine and spirit dealers who were also agents for Phipps Brewery in Northampton and then branched out into running a few pubs.
+The Down’s premises at the top of Russell Street were known as “The Eagle Malting”, and is still a wine and spirit merchants today.
+Both types of flagon known read “DOWN & NEEDHAM, WINE & SPIRIT MERCHANTS, WOBURN SANDS” in blue print, which is quite unusual.
+There is a 1/4 gallon size, with the print on face of flagon and also a 1/2 gallon size with the print on a white background on the shoulder of the flagon.
+Both made by Buchan, Portobello, Edinburgh.
+Very few examples of these blue print flagons exist, I know of six in total.

-Small flagon and Ginger Beer
+Smaller flagon and Ginger Beer bottle

 Woburn Sands flagon

-Large flagon
+Larger flagon

 Woburn Sands glass bottle

-“Compass Point” design codds
+The “Compass Point” design on codds

-“Compass Point” design hamiltons.
+The “Compass Point” design on hamiltons.

 Next is a codd marked “WOBURN SANDS AERATED WATER COMPANY” with a J W Dobson, Barnsley Maker mark.
 The text is written vertically around the bottle.
-Also codds marked “BEDFORD & WOBURN SANDS AERATED WATER COMPANY”, and a J. W. Dobson makers mark.
-These must have come later, after they opened their depot at Bedford.
-Both variations have “D&N” on the base.
-The “Bedford…” one comes in large and small sizes.

 WOBURN SANDS AERATED WATER COMPANY